 How to Introduce Fluoride to Children

 When teeth are still beginning to emerge, fluoride develops the enamel so that it becomes as hard as it needs to be to resist cavities and decay.
 According to the American Dental Association (ADA), parents should begin cleaning their baby's mouth as soon as they come home from the hospital by wiping their gums with gauze or a washcloth.
 Once their teeth come in, follow these guidelines:

 - Toothpaste with fluoride: For children younger than three years, parents and caregivers should begin brushing children’s teeth as soon as they come into the mouth in an amount no more than a smear (the size of a grain of rice).
 For children 3 to 6 years old a pea-sized amount can be used.

 - Mouthwash with fluoride: Add this extra cavity-fighting power into their routine, best for use after age six.

 - Fluoride supplements: Taken as tablets or drops, they are prescribed by a doctor and a great alternative for kids living in areas without sufficient levels of water fluoridation.

-Topical fluoride applications, such as fluoride gels or varnishes, are routine procedures for most children during their dental checkup appointments.
+- Topical fluoride applications: Gels or varnishes are routine procedures for most children during their dental checkup appointments.
 Varnishes are easier to apply to the teeth of younger children, allowing treatments to begin at an early age.

 Every parent hopes their child will grow up with healthy teeth and a beautiful smile.
 One of the best ways to ensure your children will have cavity-free teeth is to follow your dentist's recommendations for fluoride use.